COVID-19 HEALTH & SAFETY

 WHAT DOES THIS MEAN FOR PROGRAMMING?

-We are currently open to longer stay retreat guests in 2022 as well as longer-stay karma yogis.
+We are currently open to longer stay retreat guests as well as longer-stay karma yogis.
 See the appropriate webpages.

 The following are not available:

 - We are closed to drop-in visitors walking or driving on the Ashram grounds or visiting buildings including the Temple of Light and the Gift Store, with the exception of guided tours available once a month during summer/fall.